cms636/cms636.github.io/_posts/2015-03-30-boston-museum-of-science.md

 In the Boston Museum of Science, almost every single exhibit is both technological and interactive.

 Why is the case?
-Well, the **primary demographic attending the museum is children** (they constituted over half the attendees).
+Well, the **primary demographic attending the museum is children** (they constituted over half the attendees I saw).
 Thus, to keep kids interested, tech-heavy interactive exhibits are ubiquitous.

-The Museum of Science uses nearly every form of digital media imaginable.
+The Museum of Science many forms of digital media.
 There are **large screens, multiple screens, games, audio tours, and a huge number of interactive displays**.

-_I’m sorry if some of the angles in the photos below are strange.
-I tried not to photograph any of the attendees, which required me to take pictures at inconvenient angles._

 ![screen at museum](/assets/bmos_screen.jpg)
 A screen in the food exhibit.